MaxwellJChen/portfolio-v2/README.md

 # portfolio-v2
 Second iteration of portfolio with more minimalist, designer portfolio feel.
 Focus on practicality and clarity in website organization before embellishment.
+Goal to showcase previous works, establish contact with potential employers, and illustrate web development capabilities.

 # Structure
 ### src